uclapi/uclapi/.github/PULL_REQUEST_TEMPLATE.md

 ## What does this PR do?
-For example: Changes the way we retrieve bookings
+For example: Changes the way we retrieve bookings.

 ## ✅ Pull Request checklist